wjohnsto/tates/README.md

-# some-utils
+# tates

-A small, TypeScript-enabled library of utility functions
+A library for creating and subscribing to changes on a state object